reubenstr/metaphasic-blog/_posts/zuko.md

 ![zuko robot dog kinematic-diagram](/assets/blog/zuko/linked-leg-kinematic-diagram.png)

-Here is the kinematics diagram of the linked leg locomotion system.
+The kinematics diagram of the linked leg locomotion system is the foundation of creating the kinematics calculations.
 With the positions of the servos and lengths of the segments known, using basic trigonometry the inverse kinematics can be resolved.
 Meaning, knowing where you want the foot to be located in terms of X Y coordinates the required angles of the two steppers can be calculated.

 ![zuko v2](/assets/blog/zuko/forward-kinematics-simulation-result.png)

-Using Python the forward and inverse kinematics calculations were validated.
+Using matplotlib the forward and inverse kinematics calculations were visually validated.

 ![zuko v2](/assets/blog/zuko/expansion-board-prototype-render.png)

-A custom expansion board was created using KiCad that connected directly to the Raspberry Pi which was used for driving the 12 RC servos and provided ADC/GPIOs for future functionality.
+A custom expansion board was created using KiCad that connected directly to the Raspberry Pi's header which was used for driving the 12 RC servos and provided ADC/GPIOs for future functionality.
+A future version would use a Raspberry Pi Compute Module; a normal Pi was used due to shortages during the Covid 19 pandemic.

 <hr />

 The control software uses ROS 2 which at the time was a relatively new release and not as adopted.
 Therefore, some challenges were faced such as updating the PS4 controller driver and general lack of community discussion.

-The link at the end of this power contains all the kinematics simulation code, ROS 2 modules source code, PCBs design files, assembly pictures, and more.
+The link at the end of this post contains all the kinematics simulation code, ROS 2 modules source code, PCBs design files, assembly pictures, and more.

 ![zuko robot dog motion test](/assets/blog/zuko/videos/zuko-v2.1-defending-himself-against-sydney.mp4)